diseraluca/diseraluca.github.io/_posts/2018-08-02-case-study-one-delta-mush-part-two.md

 int vertexCount{ iterator.count() };
 ~~~

 I've removed status checking.
 This is particularly visible inside for loops.
 Most of these maya functions are not expected to fail.
-If they fail there is, probably, some proble with maya itself.
+If they fail there is, probably, some problem with maya itself.
 We could keep some of them without hindering performance much but I find it cleaner to remove them when we have a working deformer.

 #### Flattening deltaCache